 Initiated: June 2016 Most recent update: November 2017

-With that goal in mind, let us begin by using the old journalistic framework:
+With that goal in mind, let us begin by using the old journalistic framework for questioning:

 Who: On one side you have the scholars of the Big Bang theory (hereinafter referred to as bbt) includes many Nobel laureates, and on the other side are a few high school math and science teachers and their students.
 The scholars’ bbt is highly documented.
 It is an intellectual cornerstone within experimental and theoretical physics, cosmology, astrophysics, and even ontology.
 The high school work has been primarily driven by this author and it has had virtually no peer review.

 We call our very simple model the Quiet Expansion (hereinafter we use the abbreviation, QE).